Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

 where $\wh \calB, \calB^\star\in\{\calB = [\mH,\calS,\mG]: \mH\in\C^{LP\times N}, \calS\in\C^{N\times K\times N}, \mG\in\C^{N\times UM}\ \text{are unknown} \} $.
 Apart from the additional term $KN$, this upper bound closely aligns with \eqref{upper bound of error final_ conclusion}.
 Hence, we omit redundant discussions and concentrate exclusively on the scenario where $\calS$ is perfectly known.

 Our second goal is to establish a minimax lower bound using Gaussian ensemble design.
-This lower bound proves to be a valuable tool for gaining insights into the parameters that influence the achievable error of a given problem.
-Furthermore, it reveals that the upper bound in \eqref{upper bound of error final_ conclusion} is tight and optimal.
-Following the derivation in {Appendix} \ref{proof of minimax bound for TT MIMO}, we arrive at: \begin{theorem} (Minimax lower bound of $\|\wh{\calB} - \calB^\star\|_F$) In the context of the TT-based ToT regression model in \eqref{MIMO IRS model 4}, we assume a channel tensor $\calB^\star$ from \eqref{The set of TT}, where $\mH$ and $\mG$ are full rank and $N\geq C'$ with $C'$ being a universal constant.
-Assuming each element of $\mX$ and $\calW$ in \eqref{MIMO IRS model 4} follows $\calC\calN(0,1)$ and $\calC\calN(0,\gamma^2)$, respectively, we obtain:
+This bound serves as a fundamental tool for understanding how the structural properties of a given model govern its achievable recovery error.
+Notably, this lower bound depends solely on the structure of the model and is independent of any specific loss function or estimator.
+Following the derivation in {Appendix}~\ref{proof of minimax bound for TT MIMO}, we arrive at: \begin{theorem} (Minimax lower bound of $\|\wh{\calB} - \calB^\star\|_F$) In the context of the TT-based ToT regression model in \eqref{MIMO IRS model 4}, we assume a channel tensor $\calB^\star$ from \eqref{The set of TT}, where $\mH$ and $\mG$ are full rank and $N\geq C'$ with $C'$ being a universal constant.
+Assume that the noise $\calW$ in \eqref{MIMO IRS model 4} follows $\calC\calN(0,\gamma^2)$, and that the pilot matrix $\mX$ is chosen as either (i) an i.i.d. $\calC\calN(0,1)$ matrix or (ii) a normalized DFT matrix $\frac{1}{\sqrt{T}}\mX$.
+Under these two choices, we obtain

-\end{theorem} Note that the constraint $N\geq C'$ is not strictly necessary, primarily simplifying the theoretical analysis in {Appendix} \ref{proof of minimax bound for TT MIMO}.
+\end{theorem} Note that the constraint $N\geq C'$ is not strictly necessary, primarily simplifying the theoretical analysis.
+By ignoring the constant term associated with $\delta_{UM}$ in \eqref{upper bound of error final_ conclusion}, we conclude that the upper bound--independent of any specific optimization algorithm--on the recovery error of the constrained least squares minimization is tight and optimal.